Not Dead Yet

 While we can’t change realities, we can promote the odds for effective adaptations that allow extended enjoyments in later life.
 How?
 By attitude adjustments based upon worthy insights, and wiser lifestyle choices made before, during and after age changes commence.
 Successful aging is something that should appeal to all age groups.

-This book is inspired by the attitudes held and choices made by a selection of elder triathlon world champions.
+Not Dead Yet is a book inspired by the attitudes held and choices made by a selection of elder triathlon world champions.
 The eighteen women and men profiled share two salient characteristics:

 - The benefit of good fortune (the single most vital ingredient for successful aging); and